nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 }
 ```

 It's surprisingly concise, isn't it?
-We go through the string character by character, and if we encounter a `%`, we look at the next character and perform the corresponding formatting operation.
-Characters other than `%` are output as is.
+It goes through the format string character by character, and if we encounter a `%`, we look at the next character and perform the corresponding formatting operation.
+Characters other than `%` are printed as is.

-For decimal numbers, if `value` is negative, we first output a `-` and then assign its absolute value to `value`.
-Next, to find the most significant digit of `value`, we calculate "how many digits there are" and store it in `divisor`.
-Then, we use `divisor` to output the digits of `value` from the most significant to the least significant.
+For decimal numbers, if `value` is negative, we first output a `-` and then get its absolute value.
+We then calculate the divisor to get the most significant digit and output the digits one by one.

-For hexadecimal numbers, we output from the most significant nibble (one hexadecimal digit, 4 bits) to the least significant.
-Here, `nibble` is an integer from 0 to 15, so we use it to index into the string `"0123456789abcdef"` to get the corresponding character.
+For hexadecimal numbers, we output from the most significant *nibble* (a hexadecimal digit, 4 bits) to the least significant.
+Here, `nibble` is an integer from 0 to 15, so we use it as the index in string `"0123456789abcdef"` to get the corresponding character.

-`va_list` and related macros are defined in the C standard library's `<stdarg.h>`, but in this book, we'll prepare our own versions without relying on the standard library.
+`va_list` and related macros are defined in the C standard library's `<stdarg.h>`.
+In this book, we use compiler builtins directly without relying on the standard library.
 Specifically, we'll define them in `common.h` as follows:

 ```c:common.h
 #pragma once